 Learn how to make fabric bows in under 10 minutes!
 Do you want to decorate your latest project with cute DIY fabric bows?
-A fabric bow is perfect for adding to clothing, hair clips and small sewing projects and if you make enough of them, you may even make a dent in your scrap fabric baskets!
+A fabric bow is perfect for adding to clothing, hair clips, and small sewing projects, and if you learn how to make a bow, you may even make a dent in your scrap fabric baskets!

 DIY Fabric Bows Supplies

-- Sewing Supplies – Hand sewing needles and strong thread.
-I like to use upholstery thread or polyester strengthened thread.
+- Sewing Supplies - Hand sewing needles and strong thread.
+I like to use upholstery thread or polyester-strengthened thread.
+You will also need scissors and a ruler.

-How to Make Fabric Bows: DIY Fabric Bows
+How to Make Fabric Bows - Step by Step Instructions

 Turn the bow the RIGHT way out and press the seam to the center.